-Civil aircraft may not fly in the United Kingdom unless they comply with the airworthiness regime established pursuant to Regulation (EU) 2018/1139 and now followed in the United Kingdom as retained EU law.
+Civil aircraft may not fly in the United Kingdom unless they comply with the airworthiness regime established pursuant to Regulation (EU) 2018/1139 and now followed in the United Kingdom as assimilated law (known, prior to the end of 2023, as retained EU law).
 Regulation (EU) 2018/1139 ordinarily requires a certification process in accordance with specifications originally promulgated by the European Union Aviation Safety Agency (EASA).
-Annex I to Regulation (EU) 2018/1139 permits EU member states to approve exmilitary aircraft unless EASA has adopted a design standard for the type in question.
-Most military aircraft are designed in accordance with a certification basis that is very different from the civil requirements, so the process of civil certification is often prohibitive.
-In that event, the Civil Aviation Authority may issue a 'permit to fly' if satisfied that the aircraft are unable to conduct commercial air transport operations or to fly outside the United Kingdom.
-Details governing operations are contained in Civil Aviation Publication 632 and maintenance standards in British Civil Airworthiness Requirements Chapters A8-23 and A8-25, all available from the Civil Aviation Authority.
+Annex I to Regulation (EU) 2018/1139 does not apply to ex-military aircraft unless the Civil Aviation Authority (CAA) has adopted a design standard for the type in question.
+Most military aircraft are designed in accordance with a certification is often prohibitive.
+In that event, the CAA may issue a 'permit to fly' under the Air Navigation Order 2016 if satisfied that the aircraft is fit to fly with regard to its overall design, construction and maintenance.
+Ordinarily, such aircraft are unable to conduct commercial air transport operations or to fly outside the United Kingdom.
+Details governing operations are contained in Civil Aviation Publication 632 and maintenance standards in British Civil Airworthiness Requirements Chapters A8-23 and A8-25, all available from the CAA.